Integration API Developer at Datafin Recruitment - IT-Online

 ENVIRONMENT:

-IF you want to play an integral part in shaping the digital workforce of the future, then a Joburg company at the forefront of Intelligent Process Automation (IPA), Digitization and Virtual agents wants you as their next Integration API Developer.
+A Joburg company at the forefront of Intelligent Process Automation (IPA), Digitization and Virtual agents wants you as their next Integration API Developer.
 As an Integration API Developer, you will Code, test, and troubleshoot programs utilizing the appropriate hardware, database, and programming technology using prescribed tools, specifications, and coding standards.
-You will require knowledge of / Experience with transforming business processes into automated solutions and knowledge of / Experience with SOA e.g. SOAP or REST, and C# 6/7.
+You will require 5 or more years of software development experience and you will require knowledge of / Experience with transforming business processes into automated solutions with knowledge of / Experience with SOA e.g., SOAP or REST, and C# 6/7.

 DUTIES: